-IRMASAT 2018 was conducted on 4th February at various centers across nation.
-Exam takers who appeared in the MBA entrance exam shared their feedback about the overall experience of IRMASAT.
+IRMASAT 2018 was conducted on 4th February at various test centers across the nation.
+Exam takers who appeared in the IRMASAT 2018 MBA entrance exam have shared their feedback about the overall experience of IRMASAT.
 But before we move on to read the IRMA exam analysis, let us first briefly analyse exam pattern of IRMA:

 IRMA exam was conducted in ONLINE mode across various test centers.
-Unlike other MBA entrance exam, IRMA exam had one section only wherein there were 40 questions to test the aptitude of the candidates.
-Time of total 80 minutes was allotted to the exam takers to solve 40 questions, which comes to 2 minutes time for each question.
+Unlike other MBA entrance exam, IRMA exam has one section only wherein there are 40 questions to test the aptitude of the candidates.
+Candidates are given a total of 80 minutes wherein they have to solve 40 questions, that is they have 2 minutes time for each question.

-All the 40 questions were multiple choice-based and candidates were supposed to choose right options from the five options provided in each question.
-In few questions, options had close proximity which confused the exam aspirants and made it difficult for them to pick the right option.
+All the 40 questions are MCQ type questions and candidates are supposed to choose the right answer from the five options provided in each question.
+In a few questions, the option provided were in close proximity which confused the candidates and made it difficult for them to pick the right option.

 The previous section was all about IRMASAT exam pattern that is generally asked every year.
 Coming over to the level of difficulty, IRMASAT is an MBA entrance exam whose difficulty level is high and candidates also shared that IRMASAT 2018 was more difficult to crack than the previous year.

 Coming over to the topics being touched upon in IRMASAT, out of 40 questions, 28 questions were passage based and 12 questions were asked from other topics such as government schemes in the recent years, social economic issues, economic development and applications based current affairs.
 The aim of these questions is to probe into the awareness level of IRMA aspirants.

 Other passage based questions (i.e. 28 questions) were also on the topics related to schemes launched by Government of India.
 In IRMASAT, there were nine passages.
 Candidates cannot expect the same number of questions to be asked in each passage.